jagdeeshV/DataSpark/README.md

     **Install necessary Python packages / Libraries:** Install the necessary packages / libraries using pip or conda package manager.
 Required libraries include DateTime, Regex, Streamlit, Pandas, mysql-connector-python and google-api-python-client

 2.	**Streamlit:** Streamlit is an open-source Python framework designed to create and share web applications.
-It is specifically built for Python, making it easy for data scientists and machine learning engineers to deploy their models and visualize data without needing extensive knowledge of web development
+It is specifically built for Python, making it easy for data scientists and machine learning engineers to deploy their models and visualize data without needing extensive knowledge of web development.
+This is used for SQL Queries and results in this project

         A web-based user interface is developed using Streamlit for Data cleansing.